ACTIVITIES AND ADVENTURES IN OUR AREA:

 Held on the Nanaimo harbour at Maffeo Sutton Park and Pioneer Plaza, the Dragon Boat Festival draws approximately 20,000 people to paddle, help out or cheer on the teams.
 Anywhere from 40 to 60 teams, each comprised of 20 athletes plus a drummer and the person who steers the 60-foot long vessel, work together in these Hong Kong-style dragon boats (ordained with a dragon head and tail).
 The teams vigorously compete to raise awareness and money for breast cancer.

-Spend a day at beautiful Rathtrevor beach, marveling at these amazing sand sculptures – they can’t really be called sandcastles because you won’t believe what people can build out of sand.
+Spend a day at beautiful Rathtrevor beach, marveling at these amazing sand sculptures - they can't really be called sandcastles because you won't believe what people can build out of sand.
 This world class competition draws sculptors and visitors from all over the globe, and the festival offers entertainment, food and fun for the kids.
-The competition itself lasts for 16 hours over 3 days – best to go on the Sunday to view the final entries.
+The sculptors have 24 hours over 3 days - it's best to go on the Sunday to view the final entries.
 The sculptures remain in place for three weeks following the competition, and admission to the venue is by donation.

 DAY TOURS TO THE NORTH: